Sam Mitchell (EastEnders): Westbrook's return (2009–2010)

 Westbrook returned to the show in 2009 in part of a shock storyline.
 Speaking of her comeback, she said, "I'm really happy to be coming back, it feels just like coming home.
 I'm really looking forward to working with Barbara [Windsor], Steve [McFadden], Sid [Owen] and Patsy [Palmer] and I'm over the moon to be working with the new boss Diederick Santer.
 I can't wait to get the scripts to see what Sam Mitchell has been up to since she was last in the Square."

 Executive Producer Santer said, "With all the turmoil facing the Mitchells this year, it feels like a great time to bring back Sam, the original Mitchell sister.
 I'd like to take this opportunity to thank Kim Medcalf for her great work playing Sam Mitchell for three years and welcome Danniella back to pick up the baton once again."
 In an interview with media website Digital Spy, Santer discussed the reasoning behind his decision to reintroduce Sam: "What makes Sam interesting for me is that she's Ricky's first love and first wife.
 As Bianca and Ricky spend more time together [...] the inevitability of them at some point coming together increases.
 What's stopping them?
 Well, it's Sam.
 Sam and Ricky had a good thing going all those years ago.
 All Ricky ever gets off Bianca is indifference, whereas Sam – and who knows quite why – is less than indifferent towards him and it makes a nice change".

 Santer acknowledged that Sam's return posed a problem for the show, because when the character was last seen, she was "on the run" in Brazil.
 However, he indicated that the storyliners had found a way to get around this.
 Westbrook later admitted she was not nervous about her return.
-She filmed her first scenes in the first week of June, for episodes that were broadcast in September.
+She filmed her first scenes in the first week of June, for episodes that were broadcast on 4 September 2009.
 On 26 August a trailer was released to promote the character's return, noted for its similarity to the opening credits of Secret Diary of a Call Girl.
 7.6 million viewers watched her return episode.